ibm-cloud-docs/databases-for-etcd/howto-getting-connection-strings.md

 Creating a new user from the CLI or API doesn't automatically populate that user's connection strings into _Service Credentials_.
 If you want to add them there, you can create a new credential with the existing user information.

 Enter the user name and password in the JSON field _Add Inline Configuration Parameters_, or specify a file where the JSON information is stored.
 For example, `{"existing_credentials":{"username":"Robert","password":"supersecure"}}`.
+The resulting connection strings have the specified username and password filled in.

 Generating credentials from an existing user does not check for or create that user.
 {: tip}